nazymarket/nazymarket/README.md

-# Discord Marketplace
+# Nazy Market

-Welcome to the Discord Marketplace!
-This is a platform for buying, selling, and trading various goods and services within our Discord community.
+Welcome on our GitHub Page!
+Enjoy your stay

 ## Table of Contents